KiRinHong/miMediation/README.md

 ## News

-- Version 0.1 (06/12/2023): Version for publication.
+- Version 0.1 (06/12/2023): Initial version released for publication.
+- Version 0.2 (12/27/2023): Minor update.
+  - Implemented simple permutation when no confounding variable is present.
-- Version 0.2 (12/27/2023): Minor change.
-When there is no confounding variable, perform the simple permutation.
-Rewrote the code for the Smith's permutation.
+  - Refactored the code for Smith's permutation.
-- Version 0.3 (03/25/2024): Minor change.
-Address scenarios where the mediator matrix is rank-deficient in certain subcompositions.
+- Version 0.3 (03/25/2024): Minor enhancements.
+  - Address scenarios where the mediator matrix is rank-deficient in certain subcompositions.
+  - Added an intermediate argument outcome_type to handle cases with only two unique values in the continuous outcome.

 ## License